 The Exchange @ Brunswick East, London - I have five books in The Exchange, which is an independent artist bookstore formed from an (ever growing) collection of independently producedartist's books, zines and comics from over 100 artists and arts collectives.
 All items within the collection are available for sale with all proceeds going directly to the artists.

-Artists' Book Market, Baltic - selected for the book market in June 2016.
+Artists' Book Market, Baltic - selected for the book market.

-Made in Bristol (28th November and 5th December) - took part in Made in Bristol Gift Fair, selling handmade artist's books.
+Made in Bristol - took part in Made in Bristol Gift Fair, selling handmade artist's books.

 Concertina style books, exhibited at The Study Gallery, Poole, Dorset.